Callan (TV series): Callan in the archives

 The Armchair Theatre play from 1967 exists as a 16mm film recording of the original 405-line black-and-white television broadcast.

 The 21 episodes of series 1 and 2 were recorded on black-and-white videotape, with filmed inserts; but several of these episodes have been lost or wiped.
-The surviving episodes from Series 1 still exist as 405-line tapes, and those episodes featured on the 2015 DVD A Man Alone had proper electronic conversions to 625-line video, but the episodes have previously had poor quality optical conversions by merely pointing a 625-line electronic camera at a monitor displaying the original 405-line recording.
+The surviving episodes from Series 1 still exist as 405-line tapes, and those episodes featured on the 2015 DVD Callan: This Man Alone had proper electronic conversions to 625-line video, but the episodes have previously had poor quality optical conversions by merely pointing a 625-line electronic camera at a monitor displaying the original 405-line recording.
 The surviving Series 2 episodes also exist on 405-line videotapes, but for DVD these were electronically (as opposed to optically) converted.
 In the case of "The Worst Soldier I Ever Saw", Network's DVD cover blurb states that the episode only survives as an unedited studio block, which had to be edited into its proper sequence for the DVD release.

 All of the colour episodes exist, and the 1970 series was released on DVD in the UK in 2001.
 The episodes were edited to remove captions which would have led into the commercial breaks in the original transmission.
 This resulted in some awkward visual and audio jump cuts.
 The subsequent British DVD releases all retain the commercial break captions.
 The 1974 feature film was released on DVD separately.

 Both the 1970 and 1972 series have had Region 4 DVD releases by Umbrella Entertainment.
 The 1972 series DVD also includes the feature film.

 The separate DVD release of the 1974 feature film includes an interview, recorded in 2000, with Edward Woodward.